jonmikeli/azureiotdevicesimulator5/README.md

 This project has for purpose to help IoT developers and testers.
 The solution is an Azure IoT Device simulator that implements different types of Cloud To Device (C2D) / Device To Cloud (D2C) flows between [Microsoft Azure IoT Hub](https://azure.microsoft.com/en-us/services/iot-hub/) and the simulated device.

->*Note:
->This solution is based on this [one](https://github.com/jonmikeli/azureiotdevicesimulator).
-However, both solutions will probably follow different lifecycles since .Net Core 3.x is the technical path to follow and it includes IoT related capabilities.*

 <br/>

 For more information: